 Most patients come to me because they hear that I’m not a “cracker”.
 I don’t “crack” necks.
 I don’t “pop” joints.
 I don’t “cure” or “treat,” either.
 I adust.
 And when I adjust, I use an instrument called an Integrator.
 It’s not as famous or as well-known as an Activator.
 It’s not a stapler or a clicker or a hammer or a mini pogo stick.

 Semantics?
 My word-nerd tendencies again?
 Yes.

 Chiropractic means “done by hand.”
+It’s communication through touch.
 An adjustment is done to add energy in a specific direction, with a controlled force and clear intent.
 To adjust means to clear the interference that stress adds to your nervous system.
 When your nervous system is compromised, your brain and body can’t send or receive clear signals for proper health and function.
 When you receive an adjustment, you revive your ability to self-heal.